-Item Description Annual Report A report that provides information to our investors, lenders, partners and wide stakeholders on our operational and financial performance.
-Annual This report is the principal way we will document our yearly performance and hold Performance ourselves publicly to account.
-The report will include inputs from other areas covered by Report (APR) this assurance plan (e.g. financial accounts) and require some forecasts of performance.
+ltem Description Annual Report A report that provides information to our investors, lenders, partners and wider stakeholders on our operational and financial performance.
+Annual This report is the principal way we will document our yearly performance and hold Performance Report this assurance plan (e.g. financial accounts) and require some forecasts of performance.
 Assurance Assurance is about providing confidence and a level of certainty that a piece of information or data is correct.
 Assurance Plan A document that aims to provide customers and stakeholders with the information to understand how confident we are as a company that the data we publish is accurate and can be trusted.
 Business Plan A document summarising our wholesale and retail plans.
 Our PR14 business plan covers the period 2015 to 2020.
 Our PR19 business covers the period 2020 to 2025.
-Company Ofwat's framework that set out the way in which companies provide performance Monitoring information to their customers and stakeholders from 2015-2020(now discontinued).
-It Framework used assessments as a tool to challenge all companies to demonstrate information is reliable, timely and appropriate.
-Consumer CCW is a statutory consumer body for the water industry in England and Wales.
-It Council for provides advice and support to customers with complaints that they have been unable Water (CCW) to resolve directly with their water company.
+Company Monitoring Framework Ofwat's framework that set out the way in which companies provide performance information to their customers and stakeholders from 2015-2020.
+It was a tool Ofwat used to challenge all companies to demonstrate information is reliable, timely and appropriate.
+Consumer CCWater is a statutory consumer body for the water industry in England and Wales.
+It Council for provides advice and support to customers with complaints that they have been unable to resolve directly with their water company.